Meleeshiya/DataBase-System-Cars4u-application-/README.md

 # DataBase-System-Cars4u-application-
-These are the assumptions that we made when creating our EERD.
+These are the assumptions that we made when creating  EERD.

 • Transaction for a hire arrangement can only be done by one payment method (single transaction).